Fix slow Windows 10 Computers

 Ongoing computer maintenance

 Check the disk usage in the performance tab.
 In the example, it is 1%.
 If the disk usage is at 100% all the time, the machine will be very slow and needs attention.
 Excessive disk usage can have many causes.
 Check if updates are running and make sure they are finished.
-If the machine is short of RAM, this will cause excessive disk usage as well as slow the computer down.
+If the machine is short of RAM, this will cause excessive disk usage and slow the computer down.

 - Remove software you are not using.